Zechariah Lesson 3

 Revelation 6:10 - And they cried with a loud voice, saying, How long, O Lord, holy and true, dost thou not judge and avenge our blood on them that dwell on the earth?

-That verse has rightly been called the theme of the book of Revelation.
-Notice, however, a big difference between the question in Revelation 6:10 and the question in Zechariah 1:12.
 The question in Revelation 6:10 was asked by those who had been slain for the word of God.
-The question in Zechariah 1:12 was asked by the angel of the Lord.
-If this angel of the Lord is a preincarnate appearance of Christ, then the question in verse 12 is directed from God the Son to God the Father.
+The question in Zechariah 1:12 was asked by the Angel of the Lord.
+If this Angel of the Lord is a preincarnate appearance of Christ, then the question in verse 12 is directed from God the Son to God the Father.

-Whether or not this Angel of the Lord is the preincarnate Christ, we know that Jesus was caring for and loving his people long before he was born into that manger.
+Whether or not this Angel of the Lord is the preincarnate Christ, we know that Jesus was caring for and loving his people long before he was born in that manger.
 Jesus was caring for us and loving us before the foundation of this world!
 Revelation 13:8 describes Jesus as "the Lamb slain from the foundation of the world."

 We can't say for sure (at least not yet) whether this Angel of the Lord is the preincarnate Christ, but it certainly deepens the meaning here for me to think that it may have been Jesus standing among those myrtle trees.